blashin888/conditions-for-non-fragility/draft.md

 This is not a prescription.
 It is a set of observed conditions.

-1. From Reaction to Structure（反応から構造へ）
+1. From Reaction to Structure

 The starting point is not theory, but experience.